raigl/WWI-vecIF/ReadMe.md

 The display should be setup such that increasing both coordinates moves the point right and up.

-Character display not done by hardware as in WWI, but by software as a chain of segments;
+Character display is not done by hardware as in WWI, but by software as a chain of segments;
 this requires a precise setup of the mid voltage to 1.023V; otherwise the characters are blurred.